-That's quite a nice portfolio you have there user.
+That's quite a nice portfolio you have there anon.
 How did you pick those companies?
 Did you follow a blog or yahoo finance or did you research them yourself?
 And any criteria in particular to pick those stocks (P/E, P/B, Debt to Equity ratios, etc)?

 Why are you buying so many small positions in micro-caps?
 What's your brokerage fees?

 if you want vat free silver: you have to separately order the delivery tho.